 Amazon has gone big on Alexa and its Echo devices, which still hold 75% of the UK's smart speaker market (according to YouGov).
-The range is now large, from the inexpensive Echo Dot up to the pricier Echo Show with its touchscreen.
+The range is now large, from the inexpensive Echo Dot up to the pricier Echo Show with its big touchscreen.

 If anything, the choice is a little confusing but we’ve outlined how the models differ in our ‘Which Echo should I buy ’ guide.

 When is the Amazon Echo 3 release date?

 Even then, there’s no pressure on Amazon to launch a new model on an annual basis.
 There’s already a huge choice of devices, and that’s not including all the third-party models from other manufacturers.

-However, there is a benefit to having several Alexas around the house, so even current Echo owners could be tempted by an upgraded model.
+However, there are quite a few benefits to having several Alexas around the house, so even current Echo owners could be tempted by an upgraded model.

 How much will the Echo 3 cost?

 Again, it’s too early to say and the price will depend on many factors such as whether Amazon goes for better sound quality or wants to drive prices down even more.

 Google has matched the Echo Dot’s price with its own Home Mini, but it hasn’t cut the price of the bigger (and original) Home model which remains at £129/US$129.